dgurudot/tg/terms.md

 **26. NO OTHER RIGHTS**

 No other rights or licenses are granted to user under this terms and this terms does not grant user any right to resell or otherwise distribute any TradeGrub LLC product, nor any right to use any TradeGrub trademark, nor any right to provide any services related to any TradeGrub product.

+**26. INFORMATION**

+Information provided through the Software, including through any other links within the Software ("Information") has been independently obtained by third parties, various securities markets, such as stock exchanges and their affiliates, and through other outside sources.
+The accuracy, completeness, timeliness or correct sequencing of the Information is not guaranteed by Licensor, the third parties or any parties transmitting the information.
+There may be delays, omissions or inaccuracies in the Information.
+The Information is not to be construed as an endorsement, recommendation, investment advice or an offer or solicitation to buy or sell securities of any kind but solely as a resource to Licensee.

 **27. NO WARRANTY**

 TradeGrub makes no warranties and representations, and expressly disclaims all warranties and representations, express or implied, including any implied warranties of fitness for a particular purpose, merchantability or otherwise with respect to this terms.

+Licensor hereby disclaims, and licensee hereby waives all representations and warranties, including but limited to the warranty of merchantability, the warranty of fitness for a particular use, warranty against interference with enjoyment of the information or against infringement, and any and all other warranties of any kind, express or implied, regarding the information or any aspect of the software.
+The software is provided on an as is, as available basis, with all faults, and the entire risk as to satisfactory quality, performance and effort is with the licensee.

 **28. ELECTRONIC COMMUNICATIONS, TRANSACTIONS, AND SIGNATURES**